Simply Scintillating Cindy

 “I’ve just come back from Jordan and Morocco and I found some amazing patterns and colours there.
 One of our collections is called Mirage, a blend of the rock colours, the sand, the sea and the desert.
 I took some pictures of the water there and then photo-edited them out so that I could get the right shade of blue I was looking for.
 In Morocco, I took my inspiration from the many types of mosaics and as such the line is called Mosaic.
 It’s a mixture of the vibrant colours and patterns,” she adds.

 So going forward, Cindy informs me she plans to open more Leluu stores in and around the capital in addition to the outlets already in Bangkok and Phuket.
 While for Jantzen, she hopes to continue this relationship that obviously brings so much passion, joy and motivation for her.
-She has just signed on to design her third collection for Jantzen for 2010.

 And talking about passion, I decided to ask her who was her mentor?